 Trenton Elementary School

-Trenton Elementary School's student population of 257 students has grown by 11% over five school years.
+Trenton Elementary School's student population of 206 students has declined by 18% over five school years.

 Overall Testing Rank

 #767 out of 3655 schools

 Math Test Scores (% Proficient)

 Student : Teacher Ratio

 School District Name

 Source: 2020-2021 (latest school year available) National Center for Education Statistics (NCES), IL Dept. of Education

 Review Trenton Elementary School.
 Reviews should be a few sentences in length.
 Please include any comments on: